 - Tickets can be exchanged or refunded if guests are feeling unwell or have been in contact with someone diagnosed with COVID-19.

 An inherent risk of exposure to COVID-19 exists in any public place.
 COVID-19 is an extremely contagious disease that can lead to severe illness and death.
 By entering The Playhouse’s facilities, guests, volunteers, and staff voluntarily assume all risks related to exposure to COVID-19.

 We have drawn upon the guidelines suggested by local, state, and federal agencies, experts, and associations.
 The Playhouse remains committed to monitoring the current recommendations, guidelines, and restrictions to which we are subject.
-Click here to download the full safety guide.
+Click here to read the current safety guidelines, updated Aug.
+31, 2021.